FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Related Work

 \textbf{Implicit neural representations.} Parameterizing a convolutional kernel via a neural network can be seen as learning an implicit neural representation of the underlying convolutional kernel \citep{romero2021ckconv}.
 Implicit neural representations construct continuous data representations by encoding data in the weights of a neural network \citep{park2019deepsdf, sitzmann2020implicit, fathony2021multiplicative}.

-We replace the kernel parameterization via SIRENs \citep{sitzmann2020implicit} used in \cite{romero2021ckconv} with \textit{Multiplicative Anisotropic Gabor Networks} (MAGNets): a new class of Multiplicative Filter Networks (MFNs) \citep{fathony2021multiplicative}.
-MAGNets allows us to analytically control the properties of its implicit neural representation.
-This allows us to construct analytic alias-free convolutional kernels.
-Moreover, MAGNet show higher descriptive power and faster convergence than SIRENs and MFNs, and lead to important improvements in classification accuracy.
+We replace the SIREN \citep{sitzmann2020implicit} kernel parameterization used in \cite{romero2021ckconv} by our \textit{Multiplicative Anisotropic Gabor Networks}: a new class of Multiplicative Filter Networks \citep{fathony2021multiplicative}.
+MFNs allow for analytic control of the resulting representations, and allow us to construct analytic alias-free convolutional kernels.
+The higher expressivity and convergence speed of MAGNets lead to accuracy improvements in CNNs using them as kernel parameterization.